-Do not attach a copy of Federal Form 1041 or copies of K-1s to Form D-407.
-If copies are needed, the Department will request them at a later date.
+GENERAL INFORMATION

-- (A) Who must file Form D-407?
-A fiduciary must file North Carolina Form D-407 for the estate or trust if he is required to file a federal income tax return for estates and trusts and (1) the estate or trust derives income from North Carolina sources or (2) the estate or trust derives any income which is for the benefit of a resident of North Carolina.
+Who must file Form D-407.
+A fiduciary must file North Carolina Form D-407 for the estate or trust if the fiduciary is required to file a federal income tax return for estates and trusts and (1) the estate or trust derives income from North Carolina sources or (2) the estate or trust derives any income which is for the benefit of a resident of North Carolina.
 Exception: With respect to grantor trust returns, the Department of Revenue has access to the federal information contained in the federal grantor trust returns.
-Therefore, a State grantor trust return is not required to be filed when the entire trust is treated as a grantor trust for federal tax purposes. - (B) Other returns to be filed by fiduciaries: - (1) Returns for decedents.
+Therefore, a State grantor trust return is not required to be filed when the entire trust is treated as a grantor trust for federal tax purposes.

+Other returns to be filed by fiduciaries:

+- (1) Returns for decedents.
 A personal representative must file an individual income tax return, Form D-400, for the last taxable year of the decedent if the decedent had income that was sufficient to require the filing of an individual income tax return. - (2) Returns for other individuals.
-A fiduciary, including the guardian of a minor (who has not filed a return) and the guardian of a mentally incompetent individual who has charge of the income of the individual, must file a return on Form D-400 if a return is required for such an individual. - (C) Period to be covered by the return.
-Returns shall be filed for the calendar year 2008 or fiscal year beginning in 2008.
-If the return is filed for other than a calendar year, fill in the beginning and ending dates of the taxable year in the boxes at the top of page 1. - (D) Time and place for filing.
-Returns must be filed with the North Carolina Department of Revenue, P. O. Box 25000, Raleigh, North Carolina 27640-0645, on or before the 15th of April for an estate or trust filing on the calendar year basis, and on or before the 15th day of the fourth month following the close of the fiscal year for an estate or trust filing on a fiscal year basis. - (E) Extensions.
+A fiduciary, including the guardian of a minor (who has not filed a return) and the guardian of a mentally incompetent individual who has charge of the income of the individual, must file a return on Form D-400 if a return is required for such an individual.

+Period to be covered by the return.
+Returns shall be filed for the calendar year 2018 or fiscal year beginning in 2018.
+If the return is filed for other than a calendar year, fill in the beginning and ending dates of the taxable year in the boxes at the top of page 1.

+Time and place for filing.
+Returns must be filed with the North Carolina Department of Revenue, P. O. Box 25000, Raleigh, North Carolina 27640-0640, on or before the 15th of April for an estate or trust filing on the calendar year basis, and on or before the 15th day of the fourth month following the close of the fiscal year for an estate or trust filing on a fiscal year basis.

+Extensions.
 If Form D-407 cannot be filed by the due date, the fiduciary may apply for an automatic 6-month extension of time to file the return.
 To receive the extension, the fiduciary must file Form D-410P, Application for Extension for Filing Partnership, Estate, or Trust Tax Return, by the original due date of the return.